-Networking can be an awkward experience even for the well initiated.
+Networking can be an awkward experience even for the well-initiated, but it can also be a valuable asset to your job search.
 Here are 22 quick tips to freshen up your networking skills and make it more fun and fruitful:

-- Set yourself networking goals, e.g. “I will meet 5 new people tonight”, “I want to have a meaningful conversation with John Smith”
+- Set yourself networking goals — e.g. “I will meet 5 new people tonight” or “I want to have a meaningful conversation with John Smith”

 - Take a buddy with you if you are uncomfortable flying solo

-- Line ups are a great place to start for a conversation – entry, food, drinks, washrooms!
-If you see a line, join it!
+- Lineups are a great place to start a conversation.
+Entry, food, drinks, washrooms—if you see a line, join it!

-- Topping up your food or drink is also a great way to leave a conversation
+- Topping up your food or drink is a great way to exit a conversation

-- Want to break into a group discussion?
-Casually make eye contact and wait for someone to acknowledge you either verbally or with their body language
+- To break into a group discussion, casually make eye contact and wait for someone to acknowledge you either verbally or with their body language

-- Have your elevator pitch down pat but customize to the audience
+- Have your elevator pitch down pat, but customize it to the audience

 - Ask open-ended questions